-Here is my Raleigh Centros Review which I consider an excellent choice of ebike regardless of height, health and fitness levels and in my view is one of the best ebikes for seniors on the market right now.
+Here is my Raleigh Centros Review which I consider an excellent choice of ebike regardless of height, health, and fitness levels and in my view is one of the best ebikes on the market.

 So what is the Raleigh Centros like to ride?

 This is a very comfortable bike to ride and I like the upright position which for people like my Aunt 78 ( who rides this bike on a daily basis) is perfect for her.

 There are 5 levels of assist, 0 being no assist at all and rides like a normal bike – there is very little resistance from the motor which can be the case on some ebikes.

 5 is the highest level of assist which gives you a nice little boost as you start peddling.
 The sensor in the motor works in conjunction with your peddling so it does feel very natural and the motor delivers power smoothly.